Mental Health Safety Improvement Programme

 Mental Health Safety Network

-Established in October 2021, the South London Mental Health Patient Safety Network is an interactive network designed to bring together individuals across the system with the shared goal of improving mental health safety.
-Its purpose is to create value through sharing learning, creating connections, and building energy and capability in safety improvement.
-It meets three times a year.
+Established in October 2021, the South London Mental Health Patient Safety Network was an interactive network designed to bring together individuals across the system with the shared goal of improving mental health safety.
+Its purpose was to create value through sharing learning, creating connections, and building energy and capability in safety improvement.

-We welcome people with lived experience, including carers, clinical and managerial staff from NHS, independent and private health and social care providers, commissioning leads, local authorities, voluntary sector partners, police, emergency services and other system partners.
+The programme was informed by people with lived experience, including carers, clinical and managerial staff from NHS, independent and private health and social care providers, commissioning leads, local authorities, voluntary sector partners, police, emergency services and other system partners.

 South London Reducing Restrictive Practice quality improvement (QI) collaborative